Maps and Plats are recorded surveys that are maintained in the Office of the Register of Deeds. These records are available in our e-vault

 - Refer to N.C.G.S.
 47-30 for the procedures and requirements that govern maps and plats.

-- Rockingham County accepts and prefers 18” x 24” maps due to storage and scanning requirements, but will accept maps measuring 21” x 30” or 24” x 36”.
+- Rockingham County accepts and prefers 18” x 24” maps due to storage and scanning requirements, but will also accept maps measuring 24” x 36”.

 - All plats must contain a Certificate signed by a duly appointed Review Officer.

-Review Officers can be contacted by calling the Planning Department at the Rockingham County Governmental Center at (336) 342-8134.
+Contact the Planning Department at the Rockingham County Government Center at (336) 342-8134 to speak with a Review Officer.

 Exceptions To Review By Review Officer